ApsaraDB/PolarDB-for-PostgreSQL/doc/polardb/deployment.md

     * configure：generate default cluster configuration; the default configuration includes a leader and two followers.
     * deploy: deploy binary to all related machine.
     * setup: initialize and start database based on default configuration.
+    * dependencies: install dependent packages (use Centos as an example).
     * cm: setup cluster manager component.
     * clean: clean environment.